Installing with OAuth

 Storing tokens securely

+Store your application's credentials and user tokens with care.
 Restrict Web API access to only IP addresses you trust by allowlisting specific IP addresses.
+Read up on best practices for security.

 Creating a classic Slack app

-Create a classic Slack app
+Discontinuing new classic Slack app creation

 Recommended reading